Tyler

 I think Nantucket is at its most magic at night.
 There is something about the beams of light moving through the fog and mist touching everything and everyone and the angles of the buildings all seeming to lean forward to whisper their unique stories.
 The whole island sparkles at night and its colorful history seems so present - virtually revealing itself, eagerly retelling its stories night after night.

 'Icarus ' Falling Series #1.
 Icarus has flown to close to the sun and his wings fashioned after a butterfly have begun to melt and tear.
 He reaches to secure them, the background is in motion as he begins to tumble.
 He is red with heat and lit by the intense light.
+This painting is a collaboration with my self.
+The pose is from a series of one minute gesture drawings made of me that I recued from the bin of a studio and then flipped to create the illusion of the fall.

 Oil on canvas, 36" x 36"